Skip to main content

 • Other potassium-sparing diuretics, such as eplerenone or amiloride.

 Certain underlying medical conditions also predispose individuals to hyperkalemia.
-These include diabetes mellitus, which can affect renal potassium handling, and older age, due to age-related declines in and increased likelihood of comorbidities.
+These include diabetes mellitus, which can affect renal potassium handling, and older age, due to age-related declines in kidney function and increased likelihood of comorbidities.
 Individuals with worsening heart failure or those experiencing dehydration or volume depletion are also at elevated risk.
 A baseline serum potassium level above 5.0 mEq/L before starting spironolactone is a contraindication for initiation.

 Monitoring Protocols for Potassium Balance

-Given these risks, meticulous monitoring of potassium levels and is a cornerstone of safe spironolactone therapy.
+Given these risks, meticulous monitoring of potassium levels and renal function is a cornerstone of safe spironolactone therapy.
 Before initiating spironolactone, a baseline assessment of serum potassium and renal function (creatinine and eGFR) is essential.
 Spironolactone should not be started if baseline potassium exceeds 5.0 mEq/L or if severe renal impairment is present.

 After the initial dose, monitoring becomes a dynamic process.
 Guidelines recommend checking potassium and renal function within 3 to 7 days of initiation, and again at one week.
 Subsequently, monthly monitoring is advised for the first three months, followed by checks every three months thereafter.